First Semester - 20 points

 MICR 461 is a tutorial-based paper that examines cutting-edge topics in molecular microbiology in depth.
-The paper consists of 4 modules, each module comprises of 3 tutorials.
+The paper consists of four modules, with each module comprised of three tutorials.
 In the first tutorial an overview of the topic is considered.
-In the other tutorials the students take the major role, e.g. -- presentation of papers pertinent to the topic, etc. Tutorials in 2011 will cover the following topics:
+In the other tutorials the students take the major role, e.g. presentation of papers pertinent to the topic, etc. Tutorials will cover the following topics:

-Many bacterial pathogens cause disease by subverting basic physiological processes in the host human cell.
-In many cases, the relevant bacterial virulence factors have been identified and the molecular basis of their interaction with host proteins elucidated.
-We will critically analyse primary research papers dealing with molecular mechanisms of virulence of several key bacterial pathogens, including Listeria monocytogenes, Salmonella spp., Yersinia spp., and Shigella flexneri.
+We will critically analyse primary research papers dealing with molecular mechanisms of virulence of several key bacterial pathogens, such as Listeria monocytogenes, Salmonella spp., Yersinia spp., and Shigella flexneri.

-For further information on this paper, please contact Professor Clive Ronson (479-7701, email@example.com)
+For more information on this course, please contact Professor Greg Cook.